birukbelihu/pynum2words-dictionaries/README.md

 # How To Create a Language Dictionary

 Creating a language dictionary for `pynum2words` python library is very easy.
-All you need to do is to create a dedicated text file with .n2w extension and define the basic number that subsequent numbers will be derived from it. here is an example of a language dictionary for the English language:
+All you have to do is to create a dedicated text file with .n2w extension and define the basic number that subsequent numbers will be derived from it. here is an example of a language dictionary for the English language:

 ```text
 # English Language Dictionary